sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 ## Travel Planning Guidelines

 - Travel is usually disruptive, even when it's productive.
 When planning a trip, consider the impact on your team and clients, and choose dates and times that make sense and don't have an unreasonable impact on your work or your teammates.
 If you're not sure, consult your manager.
-  -Make sure to cancel bookings when trips are cancelled. **Your bookings are your responsibility.** Managers, Finance, PeopleOps, or TripActions do not cancel these bookings.
+- Make sure to cancel bookings when trips are cancelled. **Your bookings are your responsibility.** Managers, Finance, PeopleOps, or TripActions do not cancel these bookings.
 Any bookings that were not cancelled will be the monetary responbility of the teammate.
 - Our high agency value works because we all make responsible decisions in the best interests of the whole team and the business — **please treat company money how you would treat your own**.
 - When planning a trip with another teammate(s), actively gauge the level of comfort of others for both the activities you’ll be engaging in, and how you plan on meeting up.
 Be inclusive of different interests in the group.
 - For team travel, not everyone on your team may be able to join your meetup.
 If you will be discussing work related things that involve members of the team who are not physically present, you must find a way to include them remotely.
 Accessibility to conversations is important, and all teammates must feel included, whether or not they are joining in person.